nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

-* Edits the student at the specified `INDEX`.
+* Edits the student at the specified `STUDENT_INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * Start time has to be before end time.